simpeter/apd/docs/lab1.md

 application performance.
 To do so, you will run the hotel reservation DeathStarBench application using each of these technologies and evaluate 99 percentile service latencies under a variety of load points for both tenants.
-Draw the latency-load curve for each technology and tenant, keeping both tenants' load identical.
+Draw the latency-throughput curve for each technology and tenant, keeping both tenants' load identical.

 In a second benchmark, you will evaluate the technologies for disparate tenant loads.
-The benchmark is the same, but you keep one tenant at the load that you determined to be the knee-point of the latency-load curve in assignment 1, when the tenant was running alone.
+The benchmark is the same, but you keep one tenant at the load that you determined to be the max point of the latency-throughput curve in assignment 1, when the tenant was running alone.
 Keep that load running in the background (just set a long duration).
 Then, set a load of 1/3 the load of the first tenat requests/s for the second tenant and investigate the 99%-ile latency of the first tenat.